yapma/design-patterns/README.md

 ### Factory
 The factory design pattern is used when we have a superclass with multiple sub-classes and based on input, we need to return one of the sub-class.
 This pattern takes out the responsibility of the instantiation of a class from the client program to the factory class.

+### Singleton
+The purpose of the singleton design pattern is to ensure that a class only has one instance and provide a global point of access to it throughout the life of an application.
+Access of one instance is preferred to avoid unexpected results.

 ## Structural
 Structural design patterns are those that simplify the design of large object structures by identifying relationships between them.
 They describe common ways of composing classes and objects so that they become repeatable as solutions.